BurntSushi/termcolor/doc/rg.1.md

 searching.
 Because of this, features like backreferences and arbitrary lookaround are not supported.

+Note that ripgrep may abort unexpectedly when using default settings if it searches a file that is simultaneously truncated.
+This behavior can be avoided by passing the --no-mmap flag.

 Project home page: https://github.com/BurntSushi/ripgrep

 # COMMON OPTIONS